Distance

 Read More: Eaton Canyon Falls 2022 Guide

-Huge shout out to Peak Visor once again for their awesome app (not affiliated lol).
+Huge shout out to Peak Visor once again for their awesome app (not affiliated, I just really like their app).

-You can see Old Saddle, which consists of the two largest humps in the Cleveland National Forest, and the highest of the two peaks known as Santiago Peak.
+You can see Old Saddleback, which consists of the two largest peaks in the Santa Ana Mountains known as Santiago and Mojdeska Peak, the former being the taller mountain.

 Read More: 7 Best Hiking Trails in Pasadena